annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 Ruin bars are everywhere.
-It's not just for the tourists.
 My all time favorite is Fogas Ház és Kert which is a mystical wonder filled with surprises around each corner.

 The classic Szimpla Kert is not to be missed.
-I trip to Budapest without visiting Szimpla would be a sin.
-They also have a great caravan food court next door which serves best burgers in town.
+A trip to Budapest without visiting Szimpla would be a sin.
+Be sure to visit the food truck next door, Street Food Karaván, for the best burgers in town.

 Our local bar is Ellato Kert & Taqueria.
-Its perfect if you want a great vibe and an affordable beer.
+It's perfect if you want a great vibe and an affordable beer.

 * # Outdoor garden bars
 <br/>